 Something like September, 2011.
 Spending Sunday night over at a family friend’s house, we decided to pop in a movie.
 The Social Network came up on OnDemand, and it piqued everyone’s interest.
-In short, this film literally had my jaw on the floor, speechless and completely enamored with how a website could generate such an ungodly amount of money.
+In short, this film literally had my jaw on the floor, speechless and completely enamored with how a website could not only generate so much money, but change society forever.

 Some background.
 I was pretty into technology as a kid.
-I wouldn’t have classified myself as a full on nerd, I just liked computers and was interested in the latest, flashiest processors, graphics cards and other miscellaneous tech products.
-Oh, and I played way too much Call of Duty in middle school.
-Other than that, I was a pretty normal, active kid who played baseball (which grew to be a pain later on), loved hanging out with friends and going to school everyday.
+I wouldn’t have classified myself as a full on nerd, I just liked computers and was interested in the latest, greatest processors, graphics cards and other miscellaneous tech products.
+Played way too much Call of Duty in middle school.
+Other than that, I was a pretty normal, active kid who played baseball, loved hanging out with friends and going to school everyday.

 I used my coding skills to make my first real buck online.
 I had an account at Fiverr, a website where you sell services for $5 (you only actually get $4, they take a $1 cut), and I was offering something related to web coding.
 A lady named Maxine reached out and offered me money to build her a website, something like $500.
-I was remember thinking “HOLY SHIT!
-YES!”, so I accepted the deal and got to work.
+I remember how excited I was to accept my first project; I accepted the deal and got to work.

 It didn’t work out.
 I did about $130 worth of work until I realized that I didn’t have the programming knowledge to complete the project, so we amicably parted ways and she hired a different contractor.
-Her current website is beautiful, she runs some kind of fashion company that infuses technology into design.
+Her current website is beautiful, she runs a fashion company that infuses technology into design.
 Looks like she’s learned to code since I last talked with her as well.

 A new member on this forum, I refrained from posting for a while, simply trying to read and learn as much about this seemingly cult-like community as I could before initially embarrassing myself by making a post.